 People who love to learn don’t depend only on classrooms or professors.
-They seek answers for every question, their minds are always clouded with ‘how’ and ‘why’.
+They seek answers to every question; their minds are always clouded with ‘how’ and ‘why.’
 They have an innate desire to please their inner curiosity and dig deeper until their thirst for answers quenches.

 What would you call such a person?

-What would be a suitable expression or word for a person who has a passion for searching, researching, learning new things, and acquiring immense knowledge?
-Someone who questions everything, consistently looks for answers, and in turn, learns with deep understanding.
+What would be a suitable expression or word for a person passionate about searching, researching, learning new things, and acquiring immense knowledge?
+Someone who questions everything, looks for answers, and learns with deep understanding.

 This is the question I had in mind while deciding the name of this website.
-Autodidact was the first word that came to my mind but the name had to be something more generic so that people could remember and come back to the website more often.
+Autodidact was the first word that came to my mind, but the name had to be more generic so that people could remember and return to the website more often.

 Well, there are many words for the same.
 Here is a list of the most noteworthy ones:

 According to Oxford Dictionary, it means “A self-taught person.”
-Formed out of English word Auto (self) and Greek word didact (teach).
+It formed out of the English word Auto (self) and the Greek word didact (teach).
 In other terms, someone who has acquired knowledge or learned a subject without seeking help from a teacher or formal education institution.

 Instead of calling a computer technician, you would fix it on your own.

-According to Merriam-Webster, it means “A lover of learning: scholar” especially a student of mathematics.
-This word was originated in Greece which was used as a possessor of knowledge in multiple fields.
+According to Merriam-Webster, it means “A lover of learning: scholar,” especially a mathematics student.
+This word originated in Greece and was used as a possessor of knowledge in multiple fields.

-A more profound word for this love-able expression.
+A more profound word for this loveable expression.
 A polymath is a person whose expertise lies in different subjects.
-The knowledge is used to solve a specific problem by using learnings from every perspective.
+The knowledge is used to solve a specific problem by learnings from every perspective.
 Polyhistor is another term to describe the same.

 “Edison had an epistemophilic personality.”
 This states that Edison had an excessive love or reverence for knowledge.
-Can be used for – impulse to inquire.
+It can be used for – the impulse to inquire.